RESTIAservis/lite-api/GenericProfileAvailabilityAPI.md

 Headers
 ---------------------
-- All requests to client's API always contains Authorization header with API key provided by client
+- All requests to client's API always contains Authorization header with API key provided by RESTIA
 ```
 Authorization: ApiKeyProvidedByRestia
 ```